Forbidden fruit: Apple

 In Western Europe, the fruit is often depicted as an apple.
 This is frequently explained as resulting from a misunderstanding of – or a pun on – two unrelated words mālum, a native Latin noun which means 'evil' (from the adjective malus), and mâlum, another Latin noun, borrowed from Greek μῆλον, which means 'apple'.
 In the Vulgate, Genesis 2:17 describes the tree as "de ligno autem scientiae boni et mali": "but of the tree [literally 'wood'] of knowledge of good and evil" (mali here is the genitive of malum).
 However, Yadin-Israel argues that Latin Christian writers from Late Antiquity and the Middle Ages rarely used mâlum to refer to the forbidden fruit.

 Azzan Yadin-Israel argues that the identification of the forbidden fruit with an apple first appears in medieval French art of the 12th century.
 According to Yadin-Israel, Latin authors frequently referred to the forbidden fruit as pōmum, a Latin word meaning "fruit".
-From this term derived the Old French word pom (modern French pomme), which originally also meant "fruit", but in later times the word took on the narrower meaning of "apple", leading medieval artists to represent the fruit as an apple.
+From this term derived the Old French word pom (modern French pomme), which originally also meant "fruit", but in later times the word took on the narrower meaning of "apple".
+A similar shift occurred in English and German, with "appel" and apfel" (respectively) shifting from "fruit" generally to "apple" specifically, although a century or so later than French.
+This linguistic change shifted readings of earlier writings, retroactively evoking the image of an apple.
+This led medieval artists to increasingly use the apple from the 13th through 16th centuries, although the fig remained popular, especially in Italy.
+Then the 1550 edition of Martin Luther's Bible translation included a woodcut by Hans Brosamer that depicted an apple.
+The new publication technology allowed the apple imagery to spread rapidly across Europe.

 An additional influence may have been the golden apple motif in Classical myth, such as the Apple of Discord, described in the Iliad.

 Nothing in the Bible indicates that the forbidden fruit of the Tree of Knowledge was an apple.

 The larynx, specifically the laryngeal prominence that joins the thyroid cartilage, in the human throat is noticeably more prominent in males and was consequently called an Adam's apple, from a notion that it was caused by the forbidden fruit getting stuck in Adam's throat as he swallowed it.